 In early December, when winter has almost arrived in the Northern Hemisphere, most trees are pretty drab.
 The exceptions to this are evergreens, which remain green and leafy throughout the year.
-But even among evergreens, few are as colorful as holly (Ilex spp.), as you can see clearly in my short video below.
+But even among evergreens, few are as colorful as holly (Ilex spp.).

 Since many people are first acquainted with the holly tree through the song The Holly and the Ivy, it only makes sense to start with the folklore surrounding it.

 Most prominent in that folklore is the holly’s association with Jesus, either at his birth or on the cross.
 In The Holly and the Ivy, for instance, the white flowers and red berries are said to symbolize Jesus at his birth, bringing light and color into a world of death and decay.
 Similarly, other interpretations have compared holly leaves to the crown of thorns worn by Jesus on the cross, the white flowers to his purity, and the red berries to his blood.